[Study adapted from the video “Josephus, the Talmud, and the Omer“, from the series Establishing the Head of the Year.]

 AND ALL THE INHABITANTS OF THE TOWNS NEWAR BY ASSEMBLED THERE, SO THAT IT MIGHT BE REAPED WITH MUCH DISPLAY.”

-Now we come here Domenico 67b, and if your head starts to hurt after a while just remember it is the “Babylonian” Talmud.
-It is the “Confusion” Talmud.
-Here we made an image of the quote just to try to make it clearer.
+Now we come here Menachot 67b, and if your head starts to hurt after a while just remember it is the “Babylonian” Talmud.
+It is the “Confusion” Talmud, and the Mishnah says:

 Again, I have a hard time with this being the words of Yahweh being delivered in the wilderness of Sinai.
 I do not understand how Yahweh is talking about the market of Jerusalem being already full of meal when they have not even made it to the land of Israel yet.
 Maybe that is just me, again if you are an expert in the Talmud help me out, send me an email and we will get some clarification on that.
 But this says that they offer the Omer and then they walk out, and the markets are already full.
 And it says this however did not meet with the approval of the sages.
 Why?
 It is obvious why.
 Because if you are going to have already parched barley what that means is, they are actually cutting the barley at the same time as the Wave Sheaf is being offered.
 They are bringing in the harvest before the completion of the Omer offering.